-Abstract: We introduce a novel method that enables parameter-efficient transfer and multitask learning.
-The basic approach is to allow a model patch - a small set of parameters - to specialize to each task, instead of fine-tuning the last layer or the entire network.
-For instance, we show that learning a set of scales and biases allows a network to learn a completely different embedding that could be used for different tasks (such as converting an SSD detection model into a 1000-class classification model while reusing 98% of parameters of the feature extractor).
-Similarly, we show that re-learning the existing low-parameter layers (such as depth-wise convolutions) also improves accuracy significantly.
-Our approach allows both simultaneous (multi-task) learning as well as sequential transfer learning wherein we adapt pretrained networks to solve new problems.
-For multi-task learning, despite using much fewer parameters than traditional logits-only fine-tuning, we match single-task-based performance.
+Abstract: We introduce a novel method that enables parameter-efficient transfer and multi-task learning with deep neural networks.
+The basic approach is to learn a model patch - a small set of parameters - that will specialize to each task, instead of fine-tuning the last layer or the entire network.
+For instance, we show that learning a set of scales and biases is sufficient to convert a pretrained network to perform well on qualitatively different problems (e.g. converting a Single Shot MultiBox Detection (SSD) model into a 1000-class image classification model while reusing 98% of parameters of the SSD feature extractor).
+Similarly, we show that re-learning existing low-parameter layers (such as depth-wise convolutions) while keeping the rest of the network frozen also improves transfer-learning accuracy significantly.
+Our approach allows both simultaneous (multi-task) as well as sequential transfer learning.
+In several multi-task learning problems, despite using much fewer parameters than traditional logits-only fine-tuning, we match single-task performance.

 Keywords: deep learning, mobile, transfer learning, multi-task learning, computer vision, small models, imagenet, inception, batch normalization

 TL;DR: A novel and practically effective method to adapt pretrained neural networks to new tasks by retraining a minimal (e.g., less than 2%) number of parameters